graphaware/neo4j-framework/README.md

 When using Neo4j in the <a href="http://docs.neo4j.org/chunked/stable/server-installation.html" target="_blank">standalone server</a> mode,
 deploying the GraphAware Framework (and any code using it) is a matter of :
 * [downloading](#download) the appropriate .jar files
-* copying them into the _plugins_ directory in your Neo4j installation (if you installed using .dmg installer, this will be in `/Applications/Neo4j [Community|Enterprise] Edition.app/Contents/Resources/app/plugins/`)
+* copying them into the _plugins_ directory in your Neo4j installation
 * restarting the server

-The framework and modules are then used via calls to their REST APIs, if they provide any.
+The framework and modules are then used via Cypher calls to their procedures, if they provide any.

 ### Embedded Mode / Java Development

 Java developers that use Neo4j in <a href="http://docs.neo4j.org/chunked/stable/tutorials-java-embedded.html" target="_blank">embedded mode</a>
 and those developing Neo4j <a href="http://docs.neo4j.org/chunked/stable/server-plugins.html" target="_blank">server plugins</a>,
 <a href="http://docs.neo4j.org/chunked/stable/server-unmanaged-extensions.html" target="_blank">unmanaged extensions</a>,
-[GraphAware Runtime Modules](runtime), or Spring MVC controllers can include use the framework as a dependency for their Java project and use it as a library of useful tested code, in addition to the functionality provided for [server mode](#servermode).
+or [GraphAware Runtime Modules](runtime) can include use the framework as a dependency for their Java project and use it as a library of useful tested code, in addition to the functionality provided for [server mode](#servermode).